-o "On [mm/dd/yyyy], I will be co-facilitating with the SOGI School Lead/Administrator on a professional development workshop re: SOGI + Indigeneity at our school.
+"On [mm/dd/yyyy], I will be co-facilitating with the SOGI School Lead/Administrator on a professional development workshop re: SOGI + Indigeneity at our school.
 The information session is meant to introduce concepts of Indigeneity in education and to develop greater understanding of what SOGI-inclusive education looks like in our school.
 We are all at different places in our learning and that's okay!
 Please join me in this important conversation to make our school a safer, more welcoming place for all our students and families.
-You can find more information about the session and SOGI 1 2 3 at bc.sogieucation.org/pro-d."
+You can find more information about the session and SOGI 123 at sogieducation.org/resources."

-Facilitation Checklist For anyone who loves a good checklist!
+Facilitation Checklist

+Who

+- · Choose your desired audience. - · Identify any co-facilitators or co-organizations.

+When

+Determine the time when the most people could attend.
+Tips:

+- Get recommendations at a committee meeting or from individuals. - Lunch-n-learns are very popular, especially if you're able to bring treats!

+Where

+Book a room that has the appropriate space/materials/ equipment you will need (e.g., option for a projector, enough space for participants).

+What

+Review the Facilitator's Guide, PowerPoint presentation, and videos for the session and confirm what you will keep and/or customize.

+Why

-WHO Choose your desired audience.
-Identify any co-facilitators or co-organizations.
-WHEN Determine the time when the most people could attend.
-Tips: o Get recommendations at a committee meeting or from individuals. o Lunch-n-learns are very popular, especially if you're able to bring treats!
-WHERE Book a room that has the appropriate space/materials/equipment you will need (e.g., option for a projector, enough space for participants).
-WHAT Review the Facilitator's Guide, PowerPoint presentation, and videos for the session and confirm what you will keep and/or customize.
-WHY Make it clear in your mind why you want to run this session and what you are hoping to achieve.
+Make it clear in your mind why you want to run this session and what you are hoping to achieve.
 Be realistic.
 Think of it as a starting point.

+How

+In the days/weeks preceding the session:

+- · Review and/or customize the materials as desired. - · Send invitations by e-mail and spread the word.

+Tips:

-HOW In the days/weeks preceding the session: Review and/or customize the materials as desired.
-Send invitations by e-mail and spread the word.
-Tips: Consider if you want your audience to do any pre-reading or watch any videos prior to the workshop.
-Get enthusiastic supporters onside to spread the word.
-Introduce the topic using SOGI Learning Burst videos at SOGIeducation.org Encourage attendees of all interests and knowledge levels.
-Send an email reminder closer to the date.
-Organize equipment and collect supplies.
-On the day of the session: Set up the room.
-Review your speaker's notes.
-Conduct the session to answer questions.
-In the days after the session: Post any charts in shared work spaces for reflection and conversations.
-Check-in with participants by e-mail or in person to get feedback.
-Conduct any discussions flagged during the session to follow-up.
-Share any feedback any questions by emailing info@sogieducation.org Start planning the next module.
+- Consider if you want your audience to do any prereading or watch any videos prior to the workshop. - · Get enthusiastic supporters onside to spread the word. - Introduce the topic using SOGI Learning Burst videos at SOGIeducation.org - Encourage attendees of all interests and knowledge levels - · Send an email reminder closer to the date - · Organize equipment and collect supplies.

+On the day of the session:

+- · Set up the room.

+- · Review your speaker's notes.

+- · Conduct the session.

+- · Remain after the session to answer questions.

+In the days after the session:

+- Post any charts in shared work spaces for reflection and conversations. - Check-in with participants by e-mail or in person to get feedback. - Conduct any discussions flagged during the session to follow-up. - Share any feedback any questions by emailing info@sogieducation.org - · Start planning the next module.